slegras/EBAI2017/hands-on/hands-on.md

 ```bash
 cd 01-QualityControl
 ```
 3. Check the help page of the program to see its usage and parameters.
+WARNING : remember, we don't use qlogin on the Strasbourg server, but srun in front of each command, so that it ` runs  on a computing node.
 ```bash
 srun fastqc --help
 ```